Access alert – Adventure Activities Regulation changes

 A group of tourists in adventure clothing walking through a volcanic landscape

 Tourists on Whakaari / White Island in April 2019.
-Photo: Kimberley Collins, licenced under CC BY-SA.
+Photo: Kimberley Collins, licensed under CC BY-SA.

 Overview